 The Community Outreach Department provides breast & cervical screenings to uninsured East Texas women through the BCCS Program and through the Komen Tyler Grant.
 With the Texas Healthy Communities Program, we are committed to providing communities with technical assistance to improve the health environment and systems where they live, work and play.

 Environmental Health (EH) is a corner stone of public health.
 Registered Sanitarians and Environmental Health Specialists use their scientific education and training to investigate, evaluate, and eliminate environmental conditions harmful to people and communities.
 EH Specialists perform health inspections, investigate complaints and provide assistance through health education.
+NET Health evaluates, investigates and educates our business operators, residents and visitors about the following services:

 The Immunization Program promotes routine immunization, ensures access to low cost immunization services, monitors TB (tuberculosis) cases, maintains an immunization registry, and assesses immunization coverage levels in clinics, schools, and child care facilities.